 By 1904 the American motorcycle manufacturing landscape was full of players.
 Harry Geer was active and inventive in St Louis, Missouri.
 Shopping his motorcycle parts catalog, you could buy a complete motorcycle, a kit of engine castings ready for machining, or any components like hubs, frame castings and tubing, seats or handlebars.
 Geer was one of hundreds of component suppliers that helped early motorcycle builders construct their unique designs in small mass production shops.

-The single-cylinder Blue Bird, and V-Twin Green Egg were actually complete motorcycles Geer purchased wholesale from established manufacturers.
+The single-cylinder Blue Bird, and related V-Twin Green Egg were actually fairly complete motorcycles Geer purchased wholesale from established manufacturers.
 The Mitchell motorcycle, made by Wisconsin Wheel Works, was the basis of the Blue Bird, though Harry used different sheet metal parts.
 The frame is unusual in that it’s both a loop and diamond design combined and appears very strong for this period.
-The engine, with a primer cup, is low and to the front, yet there’s good structure to the pedal crank.
+The engine, with a primer cup, is low and to the front, yet there’s good structure around the pedal crank.
 Lighting is acetylene, a self contained headlight unit.

 - Engine: Geer #2, Inlet Over Exhaust